Rettend/vue-text-styler/README.md

 # vue-text-styler

 A Vue 3 text input component, that let's you style text with Regex and UnoCSS

+- no style attribute, use classes instead